1 answer ·

 @ video mark 12:14

-· Lesson: Splining & Polishing Your Animation · Course: Animation Workflow & Body Mechanics
+· Lesson: Splining & Polishing Your Animation · Course: Animation in Blender Workflow & Body Mechanics

 Roughly how long did each "stage" (splining, polishing, etc) take you for the example animation you shared with us?
 How long would you expect a professional to typically take with an animation of similar length/complexity?